agiledigital/idm-ts-types/README.md

 ### Relationships

 Fields that are [relationships](#relationships) simply use the target relationship as the type wrapped in a `ReferenceType`.
-It gracefully degrades when it can't find the target type to the `Record` type, this usually happens when referencing `internal` types which are not present in `managed.json`.
+It gracefully degrades to the `Record` type when it can't find the target type, this usually happens when referencing `internal` types which are not present in `managed.json`.

 The code generation also understands relationships, and it uses the target relationship as the type wrapped in a generic `ReferenceType<T>`, for example `ReferenceType<ManagedUser>`.

-See the manager relationship which is a self-reference.
+See the manager relationship which is a self-reference back to `managed/user`.

 ```json
 "manager" : {